wangle201210/deepchat/README.md

   - Supports StreamableHTTP/SSE/Stdio protocol Transports
   - Supports inMemory services with built-in utilities like code execution, web information retrieval, and file operations; ready for most common use cases out-of-the-box without secondary installation
   - Converts visual model capabilities into universally usable functions for any model via the built-in MCP service
+- 🤝 **ACP (Agent Client Protocol) Agent Integration**
+  - Run ACP-compatible agents (built-in or custom commands) as selectable “models”
+  - ACP workspace UI for structured plans, tool calls, and terminal output when provided by the agent
 - 💻 **Multi-Platform Support**: Windows, macOS, Linux
 - 🎨 **Beautiful and User-Friendly Interface**, user-oriented design, meticulously themed light and dark modes
 - 🔗 **Rich DeepLink Support**: Initiate conversations via links for seamless integration with other applications.
 Also supports one-click installation of MCP services for simplicity and speed